nextcodelab/data-base-server/host_data/bible/suggestions.md

 *Blessed is he that readeth, and they that hear the words of this prophecy, and keep those things which are written therein: for the time is at hand.* **(Revelation 1:3)**

 **4.**
 The Church follows in the footsteps of Lord Jesus and the Apostles by extending help to those, in need just as mentioned in ***Juan 13:29*** and Acts of Assistance ***(Romans 15:25-26, James 1:27)***.
 This showcases the Churchs nature as it attends to the needs of the fortunate particularly widows and widowers.
-The act of providing assistance is done with humility with the purpose of bringing honor to God the Father and our Lord and Savior Jesus Christ AMEN (1 Peter 1:3).
+The act of providing assistance is done with humility with the purpose of bringing honor to God the Father and our Lord and Savior Jesus Christ (1 Peter 1:3).

 **5.**
 Anonymous Giving for Generous Hearts